 While the finished varieties do not contain DNA from other organisms, the process introduces genetic information that orchestrates the desired genetic change.
 The first step is to develop and optimize a tissue culture and transformation system (protocols to introduce foreign DNA to new plants) for UF strawberry lines, so that new plants can be regenerated from cells containing introduced DNA.
 However, just as each cultivar has different traits and qualities, they also behave differently with respect to introduction of new genes.

-The recent cultivar Sweet Sensation® 'Florida127' and advanced selection 'Florida Brilliance' (FL 13.26-134) were used for tissue culture optimization.
+The major strawberry cultivars grown in Florida such as ‘Florida Radiance’, Sweet Sensation® 'Florida127' and 'Florida Brilliance' were used for tissue culture optimization.
 As shown in Figure 1, callus induction was tested with different strawberry tissues, and embryogenic callus growth was most vigorous on stolons (runners) and petioles.
-To identify the optimal conditions for shoot and root regeneration for Sweet Sensation® 'Florida127' and 'Florida Brilliance' (FL 13.26-134), explants were grown on a range of media with varying compositions of plant growth regulators.
+To identify the optimal conditions for shoot and root regeneration for ‘Florida Radiance’, Sweet Sensation® 'Florida127' and 'Florida Brilliance', explants were grown on a range of media with varying compositions of plant growth regulators.

 About one inch of petiole or stolon from the leaf-end or shoot-end, respectively, were collected from greenhouse grown plants and used for the tissue culture process.
 Optimal conditions for tissue culture medium, nutrient, and hormone were tested for the UF accessions.
 The runner (stolon) produced calli more vigorously than petiole segments.
-It takes about 14 weeks for Sweet Sensation® 'Florida127' and 'Florida Brilliance' (FL 13.26-134) to develop from embryogenic callus to young plantlet in rooting media (Figure 2).
-'Florida Brilliance' (FL 13.26-134) produced more regenerated plants than Sweet Sensation® 'Florida127'.
+It takes about 14 weeks for ‘Florida Radiance’, Sweet Sensation® 'Florida127' and 'Florida Brilliance' to develop from embryogenic callus to young plantlet in rooting media (Figure 2).
+'Florida Brilliance' produced more regenerated plants than Sweet Sensation® 'Florida127'.

 No "Foreign" DNA Sequences

 Once the genetically engineered gene product is ready for CRISPR gene editing, transformation, where the new genetic material is delivered to a single strawberry cell, is the first step in the genetic engineering process.
-For DNA delivery, two major transformation methods, such as Agrobacterium tumefaciens‐mediated or biolistic (gene gun)‐mediated transformation, are widely used for CRISPR gene editing.
+For DNA delivery, Agrobacterium tumefaciens‐mediated transformation is widely used for CRISPR gene editing.
 Agrobacterium tumefaciens is a widespread, naturally occurring soil bacterium that causes crown gall in many plant species and has the ability to introduce new genetic material into plant cells (Gelvin 2003).
 This bacterium works as a natural genetic engineer and is used in labs for plant transformation.
 Gene-edited plants using Agrobacterium-mediated transformation will contain foreign bacterial DNA sequences.
 It is not an easy process to remove the bacterium-derived DNA sequences through breeding.

 Recently, the development of gene editing using protoplasts and regeneration of plants from protoplasts has been demonstrated in other plant species (Woo et al. 2015; Kanchiswamy 2016; Dutt et al. 2015).
 This method is known as a completely "DNA-free" gene editing system.
 Briefly, the protein/genetic material complex for gene editing will be assembled in vitro and the complex mixed with strawberry protoplast isolated from embryogenic calli and polyethylene glycol, which allows direct transfer by endocytosis into protoplasts.
 The gene edited with protoplasts is cultured (cell suspension culture) into calli, and mature plants can be regenerated using the tissue culture protocol outlined above.
-We are currently developing this cell suspension culture protocol at UF.
+We are currently developing the protocol of CRISPR gene editing with strawberry protoplast (Figure 4).

 Gene Editing for Disease Resistance